Skip to main content

 Efficient Pagination

-When displaying data on a page, pagination is often necessary.
-Traditional pagination typically involves using limit, offset, and order by in SQL queries.
-For instance, consider the following business table intended for display:
+Pagination is often required when displaying data on a page.
+Traditional pagination usually involves using LIMIT, OFFSET, and ORDER BY in SQL queries.
+For example, consider the following business table designed for display:

 CREATE TABLE `demo`.`records_tbl` (